Code-Institute-Submissions/project-one-v2/README.md

     * [Project 2](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdkeddie.github.io%2Fproject-one%2Fproject2.html)
     * [Project 3](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdkeddie.github.io%2Fproject-one%2Fproject3.html)

-There are 4 common errors and warnings highlighted from the validation.
-These relate to the programmes / scripts used to import the Google Charts functionality into the website.
+There are 3 warnings common to all the pages which are highlighted from the validation.
+These relate to the scripts used to import the Google Charts functionality into the website.
 As the code has been copied from Google Charts, and not amended by myself, I have not attempted to rectify the issues flagged by the validation service, as they may alter the functionality of the scripts.

 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdkeddie.github.io%2Fproject-one%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)